AustICCQuals/Challenges2025/pwn/restapi/solution/README.md

 ```

-This lets us write pointers into the input buffer, at offsets preceding the segment array.
+This lets us write at offsets preceeding the segment array.
+The written data consists of pointers into the input buffer &buf[offset], and segment lengths.

-There's plausibly some house-of-whatever you can do by overwriting heap metadata (fingers crossed I have prevented this), but the intended solution is to partially overwrite a route handler:
+There's plausibly some house-of-whatever you can do by overwriting heap metadata (fingers crossed I have prevented this), but the intended solution is to partially overwrite a route definition, like so:

 ```
 struct path_segment {                       struct route {
-    char *segment; .... full overwrite of ...... char *path;
+    char *segment;    ... full overwrite ...... char *path;
-    uint16_t length; .. partial overwrite of ... void *func;
+    uint16_t length;  ... partial overwrite ... void *func;
-};                  ... left unchanged ......... struct route *next;
+};                    ... left unchanged ...... struct route *next;
                                             };
 ```

 ASLR has 4096-byte granularity, so a 16-bit partial overwrite of a function pointer has a 1/16 chance of success.